Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Results

-For the Matern-5/2 activity kernel, the $N_{[K/\sigma_K]_\oplus>H}$ success metric tells a different story.
-First, we note that the absolute performance of each survey strategy is significantly more encouraging, as nearly every star reaches the $H=3$ threshold for all simulated survey strategies and even the $H=5$ threshold for each of the 20-star simulations.
+For the Mat\'ern-5/2 activity kernel, the absolute performance of each survey strategy is much greater than for the quasiperiodic kernel.
+Nearly every star reaches the $H=3$ threshold for all simulated survey strategies and even the $H=5$ threshold for each of the 20-star simulations.
 And while only half of the observed stars reach $[K/\sigma_K]_\oplus>5$ for the 40-star simulations with the Centered, Uniform, and Double Burst strategies, each of these strategies will still yield close to 20 stars that are sensitive to Earth analogs at this level.
 The relatively poor performance of the Monthly strategy here is consistent with our results in Section \ref{sec:internight_res}, as is the lack of variation from strategy to strategy for the 20-star sample.
-But it is surprising that the Centered strategy fails to outpace the Uniform and Double Burst strategies for the 40-star sample; \autoref{fig:spottests} clearly shows that the Centered strategy performs significantly better for schedules with just 100 observations per year.
+But contrary to what one might expect based on the earlier unit tests, the Centered strategy fails to outpace the Uniform and Double Burst strategies for the 40-star sample.
 The difference between the results presented here and those presented in Section \ref{sec:internight_res}, which uses an idealized observing schedule, likely stems from the practical constraints imposed on the full survey simulations.
 By restricting the available observing nights to account for these constraints, we have effectively extended the annual observing baseline of the Centered strategy such that it is no longer as distinct.